fzulkifli/fzulkifli/README.md

 ### Hi there 👋
+## About me

+I am a student at the _LSE_ studying Economics.

+I will use this GitHub profile to showcase my data science skills.

+### Interests

+- Python
+- Data Science
+- Watching Football
+- Running
 <!--
 **fzulkifli/fzulkifli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.